-

 Support the Work of TEP Foundation

+Note: We are having some issues with PayPal integration.
+So we recommend you use MightyCause for your contribution at the link.
 As a supporter of Tennessee Equality Project Foundation, your contribution funds much needed educational projects and programs which advance the well being of LGBT people and their families here at home in Tennessee.
 Unlike other organizations that advance equality, every dollar contributed to TEP Foundation is spent here in Tennessee.

-If you prefer to make contributions to TEP Foundation without using PayPal, click this link
+If you prefer to make contributions to TEP Foundation without using PayPal, click this link.

 Other Giving Options